FAQs - Work+Life Connections

-1. Who is eligible for Work+Life Connections counseling?
+1. Who is eligible for Work+Life Connections individual counseling?

-2. How many times am I eligible to visit Work+Life Connections each year?
+2. How many times am I eligible to receive individual counseling via Work+Life Connections each year?

 3. May I carry the number of visits I have into the following year?

 4. Why am I limited to five free visits per year?

 5. How long is a session?

 7. Will my information remain confidential?